Wednesday 24 April 1940

 HMS Glorious sends its cargo of 18 No. 263 Squadron Gloster Gladiators to frozen Lake Lesjaskogsvatnet, between Andalsnes and Dombås.
 The operation once again shows poor planning, as the lake base has no anti-aircraft support.

 The Luftwaffe bombs Åndalsnes during the day.
 They badly damage the British anti-aircraft cruiser HMS Curacoa with a bomb that crashes through the deck in front of the bridge, explodes, and kills 45 men and wounds 36.
 The ship has to withdraw to Chatham.

 Royal Navy aircraft carrier Ark Royal sends its Fleet Air Arm aircraft into battle against German fighters over Trondheim.

 The Luftwaffe bombs Scapa Flow during the night.
-After dropping some bombs on land and machine-gunning a road, the RAF and anti-aircraft drives them off.
+After dropping some bombs on land and machine-gunning a road, the RAF and anti-aircraft drive them off.

 Battle of the Atlantic: U-23 spots British cruiser HMS York while it is steaming back to Scapa Flow after having deposited Paget's troops at Åndalsnes.
 Despite two attempts, the U-boat fails to hit the fast cruiser.